 In my teens and early 20's I often used to go out on photography shoots with my Dad.
 It was all film of course back in those days so processing was not cheap.
 I remember one night we went into Kyneton to capture some long exposures of the Kyneton Historic buildings, including some light trails of the passing cars.
 So I guess that was my first introduction to night photography.

 I only really got into serious photography in 2014.
 I came to the realization that I wanted my job to be something I loved doing.
 It was also about that time that a photographer friend showed me a picture of the Port Fairy Lighthouse under the stars.
 I was instantly hooked.
 I had to do that!

 After much research and very much trial and error I finally was able to produce the results that I wanted in such a way that they could also be printed.

 I now offer training sessions in night photography and just love it when someone takes their first shot of the stars and goes "Wow!"

 It was through my interest in star photography that I learnt about Aurora Australis.
 Why had I never heard about it before?
 It is just truly amazing!
 Those colours in the night sky!

 I am often out taking photos of the night sky.
 I would much rather be out watching the stars rather than watching the TV.

 My husband, Ian, often comes out with me and together we shoot photos of the stars, aurora or just lay on our back and look at the stars and satellites.
-I also go out with my "Aurora Buddy", Debbie Nolte.
-We have all been out hunting auroras now for well over a year.
+We have all been out hunting auroras now for years.

 My Aurora Australis hunting led me to a desire to see Aurora Borealis.
-So Ian and I planned a trip to Scandanavia in 2015 to capture the "northern lights".
+So Ian and I planned a trip to Scandinavia in 2015 to capture the "northern lights".